dmlc/gluon-nlp/scripts/bert/index.rst

 We also provide scripts for pre-training BERT with masked language modeling and and next sentence prediction.

 The pre-training data format expects: (1) One sentence per line.
 These should ideally be actual sentences, not entire paragraphs or arbitrary spans of text for the "next sentence prediction" task.
 (2) Blank lines between documents.
 You can find a sample pre-training text with 3 documents `here <https://github.com/dmlc/gluon-nlp/blob/master/scripts/bert/sample_text.txt>`__.
+You can perform sentence segmentation with an off-the-shelf NLP toolkit such as NLTK.

 Pre-requisite
 +++++++++++++